This Porcelain Tile Floor in Chicago Looks Better than New Thanks to the Great Work of Our Tile and Grout Cleaners

 On the day of the assessment, our trained technicians checked the state of the kitchen floor and offered the best and quickest solution to restore its appearance.
 Darkened grout is caused by several factors, but one of the main causes is the accumulation of dirt that can seep into the grout because of inadequate cleaning methods or worn out sealant.
 Mold can also make the grout look darker, and it is not something that should be left unattended.
-To solve the problem, our experienced professionals offered Sir Grout Chicago's flagship service, a grout cleaning and ColorSealing service to eliminate the mold growth, sanitize the floor, and get rid of persistent dirt Trusting our extensive experience, our client agreed.
+To solve the problem, our experienced professionals offered Sir Grout Chicago's flagship service, a grout cleaning and color sealing service to help inhibit the growth of bacteria, fungi, mold and microorganisms, and get rid of persistent dirt.
+Trusting our extensive experience, our client agreed.

 Once the job was over, our technicians showed the homeowner the results.
 He couldn't believe how he had never noticed that his floor needed a serious cleaning.
 He thanked our team and promised to pay more attention to his floor, adding that he would definitely call us again.